paredessimonati/Proyecto-python/README.md

 playing with that too.

-With all those tools i had available i decided to create a separate text.py file with many functions, a color class and some variables to handle all the text related settings.
+With all those tools i had available i decided to create a separate text.py file with many functions, a color class and some variables to handle all the text-related settings.

 Somehow i managed to create something that i feel looks nice, with player's health displayed on top of the screen and a command menu at the bottom.